-First 'Murder Hornet' Nest In U.S. Is Found In Washington State
+1st 'Murder Hornet' Nest In U.S. Is Found In Washington State

-Remember the murder hornets?
+Remember the "murder hornets"?
 You know, the terrifyingly large Asian giant hornets that are threatening to wipe out the North American bee population?

-Entomologists with the Washington State Department of Agriculture have now found a nest of them – the first to be found in the U.S., the agency says.
+Entomologists with the Washington State Department of Agriculture have now located a nest of them – the first to be found in the U.S., the agency says.

 The nest was discovered in the cavity of a tree on a property in the city of Blaine, near the Canadian border.